 Elizabeth Hutchinson provides professional development and training for

 School Librarians and teachers.
-Helping to bring your school library/librarian into the heart of your curriculum.
+Helping to bring your school library/librarian central to the education process.
 Find out more below.

 “The school librarian is the professionally qualified staff member responsible for planning and managing the school library, supported by staffing as adequate as possible, working together with all members of the school community, and liaising with the public library and others.”
 (IFLA, School Library Manifesto)